Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

 \subsubsection{The Bergman kernel in terms of the function $D_m$}

-Another approach to the Bergman kernels of $\h_{m/n}$ comes from Chakrabarti et al. \cite{CKMM20}, who obtained formulas as special cases of calculations on so-called Signature 1 domains in $\C^n$.
-In this work, proper holomorphic maps are used to cover the domains under consideration by simpler domains for which the Bergman kernel is already explicitly known.
-Bell's transformation law (see \cite{belltransactions}) can then be applied to express the kernel on the target as a linear combination of functions closely related to the the Bergman kernel on the source.
-The difficulty with this approach is parsing this linear combination into a digestible formula that can then be used to effectively study some other problem (e.g. mapping properties of the Bergman projection or locating zeros).
+A different approach to the Bergman kernels of $\h_{m/n}$ comes from Chakrabarti et al. in \cite{CKMM20}, where they obtained formulas as special cases of calculations on so-called Signature 1 domains in $\C^n$.
+In this work, proper holomorphic maps are used to cover the domains under consideration by simpler product domains for which the Bergman kernel was already known.
+Bell's transformation law (see \cite{belltransactions}) is then applied and the kernel on the target is expressed as a linear combination of functions closely related to the Bergman kernel on the source.

+The difficulty with this approach is parsing this linear combination into a digestible formula that can then be used to effectively study some other problem (such as the mapping properties of the Bergman projection or, especially, locating zeros of the Bergman kernel).

-One of the main observations of \cite{CKMM20} is that the Bergman kernels of Signature 1 domains (including the $\h_{m/n}$) are rational functions, whose numerators can be succinctly expressed using the following function defined on the integers:
+One of the main observations of \cite{CKMM20} is that the Bergman kernels of any Signature 1 domain are rational functions whose numerators can be succinctly written using the following function defined on the integers:

-This function arises the coefficients of the following polynomial equation:
+This function arises out of combinatorial considerations as it describes the coefficients on the right hand side of the following polynomial equation:

-We now present these Bergman kernel formulas in terms of $D_m$, using the description given by Almughrabi \cite{Almugh23}, who simplified the original presentation in this form given in \cite{CKMM20}:
+Following the initial work (\cite{CKMM20}) expressing the Bergman kernels on Signature 1 domains in terms of $D_m$, the formulas were substantially simplified in the two dimensional case in a recent paper by Almughrabi \cite{Almugh23}:

 \begin{proposition}[\cite{Almugh23}, Proposition 2] Let $m,n \in \Z^+$ with $m > n$ and $\gcd(m,n)=1$.
 Letting $s = z_1\ol{w}_1$, $t = z_2\ol{w}_2$, the Bergman kernel of $\h_{m/n}$ is given by

 In this formula, the terms in the numerator polynomial are only possibly non-zero when